 Further, customers contract with people they like, trust and connect with.
 As part of your inbound marketing lead management process, consider telling stories about your employees across business functions, sales, marketing, customer service and technical operations.
 Video testimonials from customers are great if you can produce them, but videos of your own people talking about their expertise, their commitment, or even what they like for breakfast can also be powerful.

-Let your competitors be the cold, impersonal technology company and you, the warm, caring one.
+Let your competitors be the cold, impersonal technology company and you, the warm, caring one to attract the best marketing qualified lead.
 Stories about philanthropic causes your company supports, or community involvement are effective ideas (and good blogging material too).

 5. Microblogging and Long Form Content